 Sledding may seem like an activity for kids…until you find the right hill!
 Truly a fun affair for all ages, this is one Leavenworth Washington Christmas activity that never disappoints.
 Front Street Park is popular and free for sledding.

-Alternatively, head to Lt.
-Michael Adams Tubing Park at the Leavenworth Winter Sports Club.
+Alternatively, if your heart is set on tubing, head to Leavenworth Ski Hill at the Leavenworth Winter Sports Club.
 A rental is included with admission, so there’s no need to bring your own sleds or tubes, and they’ll even haul your tube to the top of the hill for you.

 7. Eat your heart out at the Gingerbread Factory